alvarobartt/safejax/README.md

 as the tensor storage format, instead of relying on `pickle`.
 For more details on why `safetensors` is safer than `pickle` please check https://github.com/huggingface/safetensors.

+Note that `safejax` supports the serialization of `jax`, `flax`, and `dm-haiku` model parameters and has been tested with all those frameworks.
+Anyway, `objax` is still pending as the `VarCollection` that it uses internally to store the tensors in memory is restricted to another naming convention e.g. `(EfficientNet).stem(ConvBnAct).conv(Conv2d).w` instead of `params.stem.conv.w` because the first can be more useful when debugging, even though there's some built-in rename functionality to allow loading weights from other frameworks, but that's still WIP in `safejax`.

 ## 🛠️ Requirements & Installation

 `safejax` requires Python 3.7 or above